wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 * Falling into the well is to fall into oblivion; there will be no body to recover, no matter how deeply the adventurers delve.

 Random encounters do not happen here.
 This specific Well Chamber is avoided by the Court of Briars, after a few too many Thorned Bones fell into the Well.
 While their corporeal forms are disposable, the Well also devours the souls of those who fall into it.
 Souls are the only finite resource of the Court of Briars, and are safeguarded when at all possible.

+> [!question] Secret Door
+> * Southeastern wall
+> * Opens from the west by pulling a sconce down
+> * Opens from the east by pulling a handle on the door

 ### 4.
 ### 5.